hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 To perform the Bowtie2 alignment, a genome index is required.
 The index is analagous to the index in a book.
 By indexing the genome, we have organized it in a manner that now allows for efficient search and retrieval of matches of the query (sequence read) to the genome.

 Bowtie2 indexes the genome with an FM Index based on the **Burrows-Wheeler Transform** method to keep memory requirements low for the alignment process.
-A thorough description of the Burrows-Wheeler Transform and the FM Index can be found in this [resource paper](https://www.cs.jhu.edu/~langmea/resources/bwt_fm.pdf).
+If interested, a thorough description of the Burrows-Wheeler Transform and the FM Index can be found in this [resource paper](https://www.cs.jhu.edu/~langmea/resources/bwt_fm.pdf).

 To create an index for your analysis, you can use the `bowtie2-build` command.
 There are various arguments you can provide, but in its simplest form all you need as input is the path to the reference genome FASTA file, and a prefix to name your indices once its created.